How to Fix Furbo 360° Jamming: The Complete Troubleshooting Guide

 Soft Jam Intermittent failures, some treats work, error comes and goes Treat size/shape, minor crumbs, slight misalignment Easy (User-fixable)

-Hard Jam Constant error, grinding noise, no treats dispense Broken gear, foreign object, major mechanical obstruction Moderate to Hard
+Hard Jam Constant error, grinding noise, no treats dispensed Broken gear, foreign object, major mechanical obstruction Moderate to Hard

 Software/Electronic Jam App shows jam but no mechanical issues, inconsistent behavior Sensor malfunction, firmware bug, power issues Moderate